bastienleonard/pysfml-cython/doc/sphinx/source/reference/graphics/drawing.rst

       GLSL language.
 GLSL is a C-like language dedicated to OpenGL shaders; you'll probably need to read a good documentation for it before writing your own shaders.

+      :exc:`PySFMLException` is raised if an error occurs.

+   .. classmethod:: load_from_stream(InputStream stream, int type)

+      Load a single shader, either vertex or fragment, identified by the *type* argument, which must be :attr:`Shader.FRAGMENT` or :attr:`Shader.VERTEX`.
+GLSL is a C-like language dedicated to OpenGL shaders; you'll probably need to read a good documentation for it before writing your own shaders.

+      :exc:`PySFMLException` is raised if an error occurs.

    .. method:: bind()